sframe-wg/sframe/draft-ietf-sframe-enc.md

 * Provisioning KID/`base_key` mappings to participating clients
 * Updating the above data as clients join or leave

-It is up to the application to define a rotation schedule for keys.
-For example, one application might have an ephemeral group for every call and keep rotating key when end points joins or leave the call, while another application could have a persistent group that can be used for multiple calls and simply derives ephemeral symmetric keys for a specific call.
+It is the responsibility of the application to provide the key management framework, as described in {{key-management-framework}}.

 ## Sender Keys